All Products

 channel = createChannelWithRetry(connection);

-// Continue to perform other operations after reconnection.
+// Continue with other operations after recovery.

 // ......